SIMOLANT 12/2024

 Pressure (calculated from the virial of force); this pressure is used in

-Diagonal components of the pressure tensor (calculated
+Diagonal components of the pressure tensor (calculated from the virial

 Components of pressure on walls (calculated from forces on walls, if